 Does Black Seed Oil Work Too?

 It's possible but, but we'd need clinical proof to know for sure.
 This study looked at black seed powder.
 It did not involve the oil of black seeds.
 Both the oil and powder do contain an antioxidant compound called thyimoquinone (TQ).

 The researchers speculated thyimoquinone may have played a role in the results they saw.
 For what it's worth, I think it's more complicated than this.

 Where Can You Buy Black Seed Powder?

 Black seeds are becoming very popular.
-I have seen the the powder, seeds and oil in local health food stores.
+I have seen the powder, seeds, and oil in local health food stores.